elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 Sometimes we have apps that send a lot of notifications that are important but drown out other apps, so now you can select the spinning triangle icon to collapse all the notifications from a particular app.

-Removed the intrusive "Automatic Suspend" notifications.
-Critical notifications are still sent even when Do Not Disturb is active.

-We now do a better job making sure notification bubbles you've dismissed with a swipe or the close button don't end up in the Notifications indicator, and the number of missed notifications in the tooltip should be more accurate.
-Improved support for notifications that contain markup

-fixes for notification windows—including showing them in Multitasking View
+Critical notifications—like low battery warnings—will now still be sent even when Do Not Disturb is active and notifications are now shown even when in the Multitasking View.
+Plus, we've improved support for notifications that include markup—like bold and italics—and we removed the intrusive "Automatic Suspend" notifications that would sometimes prevent your device from sleeping.

+## Design Improvements

+Plus you'll also notice that the Login &amp; Lock Screen now has subtly rounded corners that match the logged in session.

+A fresh version of Onboarding has been released with several redesigned pages including a fancy dynamic icon featuring the release wallpaper on the Welcome page, some new icons, and bolder typography.
+StyleView: use actual background when available

+Updated Startup settings to bring it in line with modern design patterns and ensure that it was more responsive for large and small displays.
+You may also notice a small redesign of Night Light settings for responsiveness.
+Sound Settings got a bit of a redesign for improved responsiveness on small and large displays and you may notice some improved description labels.

+The Dock &amp; Panel tab of Desktop settings also received a responsive redesign with added description labels for some settings.

+AppInfo views have also been reworked to tighten up spacing and improve alignment.
+Special attention was put into making sure the most important information appears "above the fold", especially on smaller displays like in some laptops.
+Plus, we no longer split out apps from alt stores into a separate header in category views.
+Plus the updates page now shows a small message when everything is up-to-date, including the last time that AppCenter checked for updates.
+Updates view uses grid for installed apps

+Add shadow to wallpaper clones while switching workspace

 ## Panel

 The Network indicator received some much-needed design attention and now offers a vastly-improved experience for using VPNs.
 You'll notice that most options now appear as circular toggle buttons with icons instead of a list of switches.
 This new design both saves space on devices with complex network configurations and shows the status of your various connections much clearer, including intermediate and error states.
 In the case of VPNs, you can now also activate multiple connections at once.
 We've also added quick access to toggling Airplane Mode, including a middle-click action on the indicator icon.
 Plus, we're now using a feature of Network Manager to automatically get better device names so you'll rarely see long and cryptic device names any longer.

-As part of the aforementioned Bluetooth file transfer feature, you can see ongoing transfers in the Bluetooth indicator.
-Bluetooth devices will now use any custom device names you've set up before falling back to more generic device names.

 The Sound indicator was updated to use circle buttons and should no longer change size when skipping tracks.
 Muting should no longer affect monitor sources.

+Bluetooth devices will now use any custom device names you've set up before falling back to more generic device names.

 The Power indicator now always uses hours as its largest unit, for example it will say "26 hours remaining" instead of "1 day remaining" and we improved the accuracy of battery level icons.

 Plus, we've updated icons in the Bluetooth, Network, Night Light, Notifications, and Sound indicators to be more consistently sized and with clearer disabled states.

-## Design Improvements

-Plus you'll also notice that the Login &amp; Lock Screen now has subtly rounded corners that match the logged in session.

-A fresh version of Onboarding has been released with several redesigned pages including a fancy dynamic icon featuring the release wallpaper on the Welcome page, some new icons, and bolder typography.

-StyleView: use actual background when available

-Updated Startup settings to bring it in line with modern design patterns and ensure that it was more responsive for large and small displays.
-You may also notice a small redesign of Night Light settings for responsiveness.
-Sound Settings got a bit of a redesign for improved responsiveness on small and large displays and you may notice some improved description labels.

-The Dock &amp; Panel tab of Desktop settings also received a responsive redesign with added description labels for some settings.

 ## Hardware Support

+OS 7.1 includes the latest long-term support Hardware Enablement stack from Ubuntu, including Linux 6.2.

 Some computers contain hardware devices that require additional, proprietary drivers to function properly.
 This previously made installing elementary OS difficult when wireless network drivers or video card drivers were unavailable.
 We now provide an option during installation to include these proprietary drivers so that your devices function properly.

-Settings Daemon will now check for and notify of Firmware updates when they're available
+We also now automatically check for and notify of updates to device Firmware when they're available.

 Finally, there should be more accurate display resolution options available.

-Linux 6.2, Ubuntu HWE
+---

 ## Get elementary OS 7.1